vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 Retrieves the nth argument of the calling outputmacro (1-based).

 ### `^argument`( n `^fn` )
 Looks backward in the callstack for the named outputmacro, and if found returns the nth argument passed to it.
 Failure will be reported for n out of range or `^fn` not in the call path.
 This is an alterative access to function variable arguments, useful in a loop instead of having to access by variable name.
-If n is 0, the system merely tests whether the caller exists and fails if the caller is not in the path of this call.
+If `n` is `0`, the system merely tests whether the caller exists and fails if the caller is not in the path of this call.

 ### `^command`( args )
 Execute this stream of arguments through the `:` command processor.